 - Cost Recovery and Invoice Auditing

 Information technology auditors gather information and do some planning to gain an understanding of the existing internal control structure.

 To gain an understanding of the existing Internal Control Structure, information technology auditors needs to identify:

 - Equate total risk

-We gather evidence to test if an organization is following its control procedures.
-We validate the integrity of your data and other information.
+We gather evidence to test if an organization is following its control procedure and validate the integrity of their data.